felisha-elmer/pixelguard/README.md

     <div class="section-eyebrow">What We Do</div>
     <h2 class="section-heading">Three pillars.
 One mission.</h2>
     <p class="section-sub">
-      "Don't talk to strangers" isn't enough anymore.
-We teach families the real patterns of grooming, the platforms where it happens, and the tools to stop it.
+      "Don't talk to strangers" was never designed for gaming.
+Predators build trust over weeks and months inside the games your child loves — we teach families exactly how that happens and how to stop it.
     </p>
     <div class="pillars">
       <div class="pillar-card">
         <div class="pillar-icon">📚</div>
         <div class="pillar-title">Education</div>
-        <p class="pillar-desc">Age-appropriate materials for kids 5–12, parent workshops, and school curricula that replace outdated "stranger danger" messaging with how predators actually operate.</p>
+        <p class="pillar-desc">Age-appropriate curricula for kids 5–12 that teach how predators use gaming platforms, in-game chat, and voice channels to groom children — and exactly what to do when it happens.</p>
       </div>
       <div class="pillar-card">
         <div class="pillar-icon">📢</div>
         <div class="pillar-title">Advocacy</div>
-        <p class="pillar-desc">Pushing for safer online platforms, better reporting tools within gaming environments, and policy-level protections for minors in digital spaces.</p>
+        <p class="pillar-desc">Pushing game developers, platforms, and policymakers to build stronger protections into the games and lobbies where children spend their time.</p>
       </div>
       <div class="pillar-card">
         <div class="pillar-icon">🎮</div>
         <div class="pillar-title">Community</div>
-        <p class="pillar-desc">Working directly with gaming communities to shift culture from the inside — empowering players, streamers, and community managers to become part of the solution.</p>
+        <p class="pillar-desc">Partnering with gamers, streamers, clan leaders, and community managers to shift gaming culture from the inside — making it harder for predators to operate undetected.</p>
       </div>
     </div>
   </div>